hybridsjs/hybrids/docs/router/view.md

 * The query parameters must be set explicitly by a comma-separated list: `/users?one,two,three`
 * The `*` character for wildcards is not supported, use path parameter instead

 Besides the parameters from the `url` option, you can pass any writable property of the view when navigating to it.
 However, the URL in the address bar is only updated for those from the `url` option.
-This behavior allows deciding which parameters can be copied and used for the entry point of the application (all parameters are saved in the `history.state` object).
+This adds an option to decide which parameters can be copied and used for the entry point of the application (Still, all parameters are saved in the `history.state` object).

 The matching algorithm goes from the roots of the view structures, going from right to left in their stacks.
 The first matched view is used.